MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 # Software documentation

 This document serves to showcase all our different software solutions, that the ESP microcontroller and the Raspberry Pi serve as the basis of.
 The Pi serves as the brain of the robot while the ESP is mostly responsible for low-level tasks.
-The base of our code is our framework, which runs on both platforms, written in Python on the Pi and in C++ on the ESP.
+The base of our code is a custom framework, which runs on both platforms, written in Python on the Pi and in C++ on the ESP.
 It handles communication with different sensors, sometimes even byte-by-byte packet handling.
 It has a lot of movement, sensing, and high-level functions.
-When solving the open and obstacle challenge we applied one of our core principles, simplicity and broke both challenges down to their simplest forms.
+When solving the open and obstacle challenge we applied one of our core principles of simplicity and broke both challenges down to their simplest forms.

 This document also includes a software setup guide, detailing what libraries and environments we used and how to install them.

 ## Sensors and motors

 The different communication protocols used between the components of the robot and their hierarchy:

 - Computer
   - Raspberry Pi `SSH`
     - ESP `UART`